zeldaret/mm/docs/tutorial/merging.md

 Run the formatting script `format.sh`, to format the C files in the standard way we use.
 If you have some arrays or struct definitions in your file, check that they have not been obnoxiously padded out: you can usually get a better format without a final comma for short things.

+**N.B.** this is now essential: the CI will fail immediately if it detects files that change when formatted.

 ### Merge master

 To make sure the PR builds correctly with the current master, you need to merge `upstream/master` before you make the PR.
 This tends to break things, that you have to fix to get it to compile correctly again.